Malekith the Accursed: Fictional character biography

-Malekith, who escaped from his prison in Niffleheim, rampages across the Nine Realms in a path of revenge, targeting any Dark Elf who isn't loyal to him.
-Despite this fratricide, the Dark Elf Council ends up electing him as his king, as Dark Elves respect those they fear.
+Malekith, who escaped from his prison in Niflheim, rampages across the Nine Realms in a path of revenge, targeting any Dark Elf not loyal to him.
+Despite this fratricide, the Dark Elf Council elect him their king, as Dark Elves respect those they fear.
 However, the opposition to Malekith had drawn together the other races of the realms, causing a new level of understanding and cooperation.
 The enemies of the realms made note of this and drew together as well.